RenesasMan/EK-RA8D1_CLUT_baremetal/readme.md

-# GLCDC Demonstration of CLUT8/4/1
+# GLCDC Demonstration of CLUT8/4/1 with comparison to RGB565

 ## Overview
-This application is a graphics application to show how the Color Look Up Table (CLUT) is used.
-Thise project employes CLUT8, CLUT4, and CLUT1.
+This application compares the performance of two color depths, RGB565 and Color Look Up Table (CLUT).
+Thise project employes CLUT8, CLUT4, and CLUT1, which corresponds to color look up tables of 256, 16, and 2 distinct colors, respectively.
+The colors in the look up table are arbitrary 32-bit colors (ARGB).
 The CLUT reduces the memory footprint of the frame buffer, potentially allowing customer to store the frame buffer in internal SRAM.

+This project uses a CLUT on the foreground layer, painting the frame buffer with semi-transparent color bars.
+The transparent foreground allows the background to also be visible.
+The background is of an RGB565, 16-bit color depth.
+The foreground is driven by CLUT, with a 8-,4-, and 1-bit color table, settable as an FSP option (see build steps below).

+The project outputs debug text over RTT viewer (for CLUT8/4 0x220000e4, for CLUT1 0x220000a4 by default).
+This text includes the rendering time and frame buffer size for both the background (RGB565) and foreground (CLUT8/4/1).

 ## Preparation